Dollar-a-Day Insurance in New Jersey (SAIP)

 THE DOLLAR-A-DAY CAR INSURANCE COVERAGE GAP

-If you cause an accident, you're personally liable for all damages SAIP doesn't cover.
+If you cause an accident, you're personally liable for all damage SAIP doesn't cover.
 This means you could face lawsuits, wage garnishment and asset seizure for costs that standard liability policies usually handle.
 For example, if you injure another driver requiring $50,000 in medical treatment, or cause $15,000 in vehicle damage, you'd be personally responsible for these costs since SAIP provides no liability protection.

 Should You Buy Dollar-a-Day Car Insurance?